Tim Anderson Player Props: White Sox vs. Tigers

 Tim Anderson At The Plate

-- Anderson has picked up a hit in 22 of 35 games this year, with multiple hits nine times.
+- Anderson has picked up a hit in 25 of 39 games this year, with multiple hits 10 times.

+- In 39 games played this year, he has not hit a long ball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.